epielemeier/tutorial-backend-1/notes.md

   expect(() => sum('hello', 1))).toThrowError('hello is not a number!');
 });
 ```
   - Notice the extra function inside of expect.
-This is necessary to test exceptions.
+This is necessary to [test thrown errors](https://jestjs.io/docs/expect#tothrowerror).
 7. Run `npm test`.
 The 2 new tests should fail.
 8. Update `sum.js`:
 ```js